xangregg/dronetimes/README.md

 ```
 ![time histogram](cattimeshist.png "Time of day by GMT category")

 Now we can see how the `Identical` categorty was skewing the local times into the evening.
 The `Offset` category has a more expected peak during daylight hours and matches well with the times where the GMT times were `Missing`.
 Both of the latter suffer from the 12:00 AM spike and 12:00 PM drop, due to coding issues.
 It's unclear why the `Identical` category has a mostly uniform distribution.
+It could be a combination of two offset normal distributions, one for the east coast and on for the west coast.

 ## Conclusion